Luke 13:22-24

 It’s a section here of strong evangelistic concern.
 And it’s thematic in this sense, I mean, Jesus has obviously been preaching the good news of the Kingdom ever since he began, so he’s had an evangelistic concern all through his ministry.
 But there is a stronger evangelistic concern as Jesus is pushing his people, the nation of Israel, pushing them toward a decision.

 His life, his work, his teaching, demands a verdict, demands decision and so he is provoking them to think carefully about themselves in light of his teaching.
 In light of his commands.
 Comfortable people don’t like to be discomforted, do they?
-Self assured people don’t like it when their reasons for assurance are challenged.
+Self-assured people don’t like it when their reasons for assurance are challenged.
 When the ground of confidence that they’ve had in their lives is unsettled and even removed.

 People tend to like what is familiar, what is easy, what’s comfortable.
 People prefer to remain, at rest.
 I mean, we can all detect this in ourselves, don’t we?
 I mean, who wants a chaotic life?
-So we work toward managing things so that they’re easy and comfortable, so they we’re at ease, and our souls and our minds were comfortable, and we remain at rest.
+So we work toward managing things so that they’re easy and comfortable, so that we’re at ease in our souls and our minds; were comfortable, and we remain at rest.

 As I’ve shared the gospel with people, as I’ve called people to repentance and faith and obedience to the Lordship of Jesus Christ, it’s quite often that I’ve heard some variation of these words.
 I’ve heard this more often than I care to remember.
 I’ll come to Christ later.
 I’ll obey his words soon.
 I’ll get to that, but not yet.
 Have you heard that?
 Have you heard those words that sentiment?
 Whatever it is in that person.
-A lifestyle that they want to maintain.
-Man or a woman that they want to pursue.
+A lifestyle that they want to maintain; a man or a woman that they want to pursue.
 A particular course of action that they intend to take.
 Some option that they want to keep open and on the table.
 Whatever it is, it’s sinful when posed against the demands of the Lord Jesus Christ.
-“But I’m gonna do it anyway.
+But I’m gonna do it anyway.
 I’ll ask for forgiveness later.
-God will forgive me, after all, God is a loving, forgiving God.”
+God will forgive me, after all, God is a loving, forgiving God.

 They’ve been taught that by many churches.
 It’s nothing more than wicked presumption.
 It’s presuming on the grace of God.
 It’s taking his patience and kindness for granted.
 Sinners want the easy route.
 Nothing too disruptive to their lifestyle, nothing to make them ill at ease.
 Nothing to change them, actually.